taraspos/gae-workshop/level1/README.md

 We will use [CoreOS](https://coreos.com/why/) based server, and we are going to provision it with [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html).

-_TODO: or better to go stright to [Ignition](https://coreos.com/ignition/docs/latest/), since cloud-config is deprecated now... but Ignition will be harder to understand...
-Maybe not to use CoreOS at all?_
+> **Why CoreOS ❓**

+> Mostly for demonstration purpose.
+Evverybody used CentOS or Ubuntu.
+> And it is completely, from bottom to top, about containers.
+And we will use containers in this workshop!

+> **Why Cloud-Config ❓**

+> Because it is the simplest way to provision the cloud native Linux server, especially CoreOS.
+> This is still real world, ofcourse we are not going to SSH into the server and do the configurations manually 🤢

+_Note: Cloud-Config is deprecated in favor of [Ignition](https://coreos.com/ignition/docs/latest/), however in this workshop we will stick to Cloud-Config, since it is easier to understand._

-For demonstration purposes we will use [Traefik](https://traefik.io/) and [whoami demo app](https://github.com/containous/whoami).
+For demonstration purposes (and its amzing container native features!) we will use [Traefik](https://traefik.io/) and [whoami demo app](https://github.com/containous/whoami).

 CoreOS is SystemD based distribution, so we will run this tools as Docker Container managed by SystemD units.